VishruthR/pic-swipe/README.md

 ### Disclaimers

-This app was designed and tested on my phone (Apple iPhone 16 IOS 18.6.2).
+This app has only been tested on my phone (Apple iPhone IOS 18.6.2), so it is likely that it does not work on other phones.
 It is designed only for photos from your phones camera roll.
 I run it on expo go because I didn't want to pay Apple's insane $99/year developer fee.

 I wrote this app primarily using Cursor with `claude-sonnet-4`.
 The code is functional, it is not great.